radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

    1. the helm charts should be updated with service-account token mounted as secret.
    2. roleARN should be stored as a AWS credential.

-* `rad install kubernetes --set global.aws.IRSA.enabled=true` should add the neccessary pod spec to mount the service-account token.
+* `rad install kubernetes --set global.aws.irsa.enabled=true` should add the neccessary pod spec to mount the service-account token.

 * `rad credential register aws --access-key-id <access-key-id> --secret-access-key <secret-access-key>` should be replaced with
 `rad credential register aws access-key --access-key-id <access-key-id> --secret-access-key <secret-access-key>`